zheminzhou/pHierCC/README.rst

 - <prefix>.val.tsv
 - <prefix>.val.pdf

 The PDF file is a visualization of the TSV file.
+You can find examples of the PDF outputs in the `supplemental Figure S1 <https://www.biorxiv.org/content/biorxiv/early/2020/11/26/2020.11.25.397539/DC1/embed/media-1.pdf>`_ of the preprint.
 Both files contain two statistic evaluations for the clustering levels:

 1. `Normalized Mutual Information (NMI) <https://en.wikipedia.org/wiki/Mutual_information>`_.
 Mutual Information measures the similarity of two different clusterings of a dataset.
 It is similar to the more well known Rand Index, but has been `suggested <https://jmlr.csail.mit.edu/papers/volume17/15-627/15-627>`_ in the existence of many small clusters, which is oftenly the case for HierCC results.
 HCCeval implements NMI to compare all pairwise combination of HierCC levels by their clustering results.